argentitoken/jekyll-serif-theme/index.md

 show_call_box: true
 ---

-# Argenti Token - Silver backed cryptocurrency.
+# Argenti - Silver backed cryptocurrency.

 Argenti Token (ARGT) is a digital asset.
 Each token is backed by one ounce of fine silver.